-One of the easiest ways to not only avoid added sugars / additives in your everyday diet, but to get the freshest milk on the market is to make your own at home!!
-So many nut milks, especially those served in coffee shops and cafes, contain unnecessary added sugars and fillers.
-In a perfect world, everything would be unsweetened, allowing people to add their own natural sweeteners after, if needed.
+I’ve been making homemade cashew milk for years and it’s one of the easiest ways to not only avoid added sugars and additives in your everyday diet, but to get the freshest milk on the market.
+So many nut milks, especially those served in coffee shops and cafes, contain unnecessary added sugars, oils, and ingredients I personally wouldn’t use in my own recipes.
+I always prefer unsweetened products and then taking ingredients like cinnamon, vanilla, dates, fresh fruit to sweeten it myself.

 Homemade Cashew Milk